Figuring out what to wear in Morocco isn’t too hard.

 So the main point?
-Check the weather, but it’s likely you’ll need something to keep you warm.
+If you’re wondering what to pack for Morocco, don’t dismiss the need for a jacket.
+Check the weather, it’s likely you’ll need something to keep you warm.

-I have this jacket and I LOVE it.
+I have a jacket just like this one and I LOVE it.
 It’s two jackets in one, a down jacket and a wind/rain jacket.
 It gets me through traveling around the world and in almost all weather conditions—Iceland to Morocco!

 Speaking of hot and cold, pack some scarves when planning what to wear in Morocco.
 You can use these to stay warm, to protect your head from the sun, a hair scarf, or to cover your shoulders if you have them bared in a tank.